HL7/davinci-alerts/source/pages/guidance.md

 - System level trust exists between the actors.
   - Clients have been authorized by the servers.
   - It is assumed that consent is managed elsewhere.
+  - Patient consent allows exchange of data between the relevant systems.
 - A secure information transport mechanism exists between the actors.

 #### Assumptions